Village Style House - Interior Design Basics

 • Materials & Textures

-Village-inspired interiors celebrate materials with history and character.
-Natural wood in floors, beams, and furniture—preferably with nicks and knots visible—establishes a warm foundation.
-Clay, stone, and brick might appear in fireplaces or flooring, giving a sense of durability and age.
-Textiles play a starring role: think chunky knits, linens, well-worn cotton, and handwoven rugs.
-Accessories made of woven wicker, rattan, or even enameled metal add rustic texture and contrast.
-Imperfection is embraced; the soft patina of time is cherished rather than masked.
-Layering these tactile elements invites touch and creates a lived-in, cozy feel throughout the space.
+Village interiors honor the materials.
+Natural wood in floors, beams and furniture—preferably with nicks and knots visible—establishes a warm base.
+Clay, stone and brick might be present in a house in form of the fireplace or floor tiles.
+Textiles are a star of the show: think chunky knits, linens, worn cottons and handwoven rugs.
+Accessories made of woven wicker, rattan or even enameled metal add some rustic texture and chic contrast.
+“Imperfection” stands for the fact that no attempts are made to hide or fix the inevitable wear and tear.
+Layering them together invites the touch and creates a relaxed, lived-in feel.

 • Furniture & Silhouettes